nv-morpheus/Morpheus/docs/source/getting_started.md

 This will launch Triton using the default network ports (8000 for HTTP, 8001 for GRPC, and 8002 for metrics), loading all of the examples models in the Morpheus repo.

 Note: The above command is useful for testing out Morpheus, however it does load several models into GPU memory, which at time of writing consumes roughly 2GB of GPU memory.
-Production users should consider only loading the specific model(s) they plan on using with the `--model-control-mode=explicit` and `--load-model` flags.
+Production users should consider only loading the specific models they plan on using with the `--model-control-mode=explicit` and `--load-model` flags.
 For example to launch Triton only loading the `abp-nvsmi-xgb` model:
 ```bash
 docker run --rm -ti --gpus=all -p8000:8000 -p8001:8001 -p8002:8002 \
   -v $PWD/models:/models \